This startup wants to democratize custom sneaker ownership – TechCrunch

 You can think of it a bit like an Etsy for custom sneakers.
 Right now, there are about 40 artists featured on the site that offer more than 5,000 different shoes.
 The platform is entirely open, meaning any artist can sign up to sell their shoes.

 That means the prices can vary, but the cheapest shoe you can buy right now costs $110 and the most expensive one costs upwards of $1,000.
-The Custom Movement processes the payments but artists handle the shipping.
+The Custom Movement processes the payments, but artists handle the shipping.

 In exchange for the platform, The Custom Movement takes a 10% commission on the sales price of the shoe.
 Down the road, the startup wants to help artists more easily manage their inventory and shipping processes.
 And, in the event something goes wrong with the order, The Custom Movement fully protects buyers.

-Growing up in the Philippines, The Custom Movement founder Akshar Bonu’s experience of sneaker culture was different from people who grew up in the United States, he told TechCrunch.
+Growing up in the Philippines, The Custom Movement co-founder Akshar Bonu’s experience of sneaker culture was different from people who grew up in the United States, he told TechCrunch.

 “I went to a high school where we had to wear uniforms, so the only real article of clothing we had control over was our shoes,” Bonu said.
 “It’s my form of self-expression that I had growing up.
 What was interesting in the Philippines and high school, there wasn’t this monoculture around what people should wear.
 I’ve always been interested in unique shoes that help me express myself.”

-When Bonu came to the U.S. for college, he was introduced to limited release culture and “shoes defined by what everyone else wanted,” he said.
+When Bonu came to the U.S. for college, he was introduced to limited-release culture and “shoes defined by what everyone else wanted,” he said.
 “That was a huge contrast to my experience with sneakers back in the Philippines.
-I found the sneaker culture and limited release culture a bit problematic.”
+I found the sneaker culture and limited-release culture a bit problematic.”

-That’s because, he said, it’s really hard to get the shoes and then if you get them, there’s some incentive to resell them at a price that is hundreds of dollars higher than what you bought them for.
+That’s because, he said, it’s really hard to get the shoes, and then if you get them, there’s some incentive to resell them at a price that is hundreds of dollars higher than what you paid.
 There are even sites like StockX and GOAT that are entirely dedicated to reselling sneakers.

-“The full experience led me to feel like there has to be a place where we can get super original, creative shoes without breaking the bank,” he said.
+“The full experience led me to feel like there has to be a place where we can get super-original, creative shoes without breaking the bank,” he said.
 “I ended up finding them across Instagram with independent artists buying Air Force ones and customizing it.
 They were drawing on them or changing fabrics.
 It was amazing.
 This is where I found this new pool of creativity.
 Some of the artists resonated with me in a way that a big brand like Nike never could.”

 That’s where the idea for The Custom Movement originated.
 Since joining Y Combinator, the startup has shifted from enabling people to describe what they were looking for to instead having artists put up the designs they were willing to make.
 All of the shoes are made to order, which enables more artists who don’t have the means to stockpile shoes upfront in order to participate.